cypress-io/cypress/source/api/cypress-api/commands.md

 For example, the first custom command you'll probably create is the canonical `login` command.
 This typically would navigate the user to your `/login` url, fill out a username / password combination, submit the form, and then assert that the dashboard page comes up (or whatever happens upon successful login).

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "A great place to define these commands is in your `cypress/support/commands.js` file, since it is loaded before any test files are evaluated."
+A great place to define these commands is in your `cypress/support/commands.js` file, since it is loaded before any test files are evaluated.
-}
-[/block]
+{% endnote %}

 # [Cypress.addChildCommand()]()